Header and Favicon Requirements

 - When the academic mark is placed on darker backgrounds, it may be reversed in white.

 The two-color academic mark consists of a gold shield and white text.
 This version of the academic mark can only be used on a solid navy background.
 No other combinations of colors can be used.
-This version of the academic mark is only allowed by permission of Marketing Communications.
+This version of the academic mark is only allowed by permission of Notre Dame Creative.

 - Do not use the academic mark in colors other than those listed (blue, black, gray, white, or two-color).
 For accessibility reasons, the traditional all-gold version of the academic mark should be avoided.

-- Ensure the placement of the academic mark over background meets proper color contrast ratios (see WCAG 2.1, Level AA).
+- Ensure that the placement of the academic mark over the background meets proper color contrast ratios (see WCAG 2.1, Level AA).